AI Summary

 The $37 Pro headline only covers 20k credits.
 Because agents consume variable, token-based credits — a single research task with 3+ tool calls can run 30–100 credits, and complex expert-model analysis 50–200+ — heavy agent users blow through the entry allocation fast.
 Two representative bills:

-A marketing team running daily enrichment + agent research
+A marketing team scaling agent research and enrichment

 | Line item | Monthly cost |